 The unrecognized portion of the estimated total cleanup costs associated with General Property, Plant, and Equipment (PP&E) is currently \$3.1 billion.
-The amount estimated is not complete and does not accurately reflect the Department's total unrecognized costs associated with General PP&E. The Department is implementing procedures to address deficiencies.
+This estimate is incomplete and does not accurately reflect the Department's total unrecognized costs associated with General PP&E. The Department is implementing procedures to address deficiencies.